MPTCP-FreeBSD/LLM-CCA/adaptive_bitrate_streaming/README.md

 **Finetune LLM**

-If you want to finetune LLM, please run the following command:
+If you want to finetune LLM, please run the following command.
+The number after --num-epochs specifies how many times the model needs to be run in its entirety on the training dataset.:
 ```sh
 python run_plm.py --adapt --grad-accum-steps 32 --plm-type llama --plm-size base --rank 128 --device cuda:0 --device-out cuda:1 --lr 0.0001 --warmup-steps 2000 --num-epochs 20 --eval-per-epoch 2 --exp-pool-path ./PKL/1000bbr_exp_pool.pkl
 ```